AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 ## His Critics are his Eulogists.

-Origen\'s critics are his eulogists.
-Gieseler remarks: \"To the wide extended influence of his writings it is to be attributed, that, in the midst of these furious controversies (in the Fifth Century) there remained any freedom of theological speculation whatever.\"
+Origen's critics are his eulogists.
+Gieseler remarks: "To the wide extended influence of his writings it is to be attributed, that, in the midst of these furious controversies (in the Fifth Century) there remained any freedom of theological speculation whatever."

-Bunsen: \"Origen\'s death is the real end of free Christianity and, in particular, of free intellectual theology.\"
+Bunsen: "Origen's death is the real end of free Christianity and, in particular, of free intellectual theology."

-Schaff says: \"Origen is father of the scientific and critical investigation of Scripture.\"
+Schaff says: "Origen is father of the scientific and critical investigation of Scripture."

 Jerome says he wrote more than other men can read.